5 keys to PTASP-compliant vehicle inspections

 - results and data are captured for analysis

-Build documentation practices into your vehicle inspection procedures to help keep your safety plan from becoming another three-ring binder that sits disused on the shelf.
+Build documentation practices into your vehicle inspection procedures to help keep your safety plan an effective tool for ensuring the health and safety of your operators, employees and riders.

 5 Protect against complacency.